 Former British PM Thatcher 'chirpy' in hospital

-The 85-year-old was admitted to the Cromwell Hospital in west London for tests on Tuesday after struggling to recover from a bout of flu.
-Her son said she was likely to remain there for a day or two.
+The 85-year-old was admitted to the Cromwell Hospital in London for tests on Tuesday after struggling to recover from a bout of flu.

-"She's a little bit drowsy but she had a good night and is slightly sedated at the moment," he added.
+Her son added: "She's a little bit drowsy but she had a good night and is slightly sedated at the moment."

 A spokeswoman for Prime Minister David Cameron said he wished Thatcher, who was Britain's Conservative prime minister from 1979 to 1990, a "speedy recovery".

-Thatcher was forced to withdraw from celebrations at Downing Street marking her 85th birthday last week, after coming down with the flu.
+Thatcher was forced to withdraw from celebrations at Downing Street marking her 85th birthday last week, after coming down with the bug.

 Cameron has promised that another celebration would be held when she recovered.

-Known as the "Iron Lady", Thatcher was the longest-serving British prime minister of the 20th century and the only woman to have ever served as premier.
+Known as the "Iron Lady", Thatcher was the longest-serving British prime minister of the 20th century and the only woman to serve as premier.

 © 2010 AFP